-It is concluded that while the proposed 18 metre pole will be visible from closeup locations, which is to be expected, it is not considered that such visual sighting of same would be detrimental to the visual amenities of the area, the community amenities or of the public realm at this location.
+It is concluded that while the proposed 18 metre pole will be visible from close up locations, which is to be expected, it is not considered that such visual sighting of same would be detrimental to the visual amenities of the area, the community amenities or of the public realm at this location.

-Established street lighting and mature trees have the effect of absorbing the proposed structure from many of the viewpoints.
+Established street lighting and backdrop development have the effect of absorbing the proposed structure from the viewpoints.